-Currently, Hazelcast has Native Java, C++ and .NET Clients available.
+Currently, Hazelcast has Java, C++ and .NET Clients as native clients.
 This chapter describes the Java Client.

-IMPORTANT: Starting with the Hazelcast 3.6, a new Java Native Client Library is introduced in the release package: hazelcast-client-new-<version>.jar.
-This library contains clients which use the new Hazelcast Binary Client Protocol.
-This library does not exist for the releases before 3.5.
-For 3.5, it can be used experimentally.
+IMPORTANT: Starting with the release 3.5, a new Java Native Client Library is introduced in the release package.
+This library contains clients which use the new Hazelcast Open Binary Client Protocol.